LMS Jubilee Class: Preservation

+As of 2024 two members of the class are operational and mainline certified: 45596 Bahamas, and 45699 Galatea.
+In May 2024 David Smith of West Coast Railways confirmed that he had purchased 45593 Kolhapur and that the locomotive was moving to Carnforth for overhaul at a future date, while 45690 Leander was about to undertake an overhaul.

 A large number of parts were taken from sister engine 45562 Alberta, which was the subject matter of a few preservation attempts, one of them even tried to persuade Sir Billy Butlin to buy it, that failed before she was scrapped in 1968 and most parts exist on preserved sister engine Galatea.

 Note: Marked names indicate that the loco is not presently wearing them.
 Loco numbers in bold mean their current number.